http://vg06.met.vgwort.de/na/07aaf30e62244946b036b72e5933d50f

 Back to artefact homepage

-Freedom, value, power, justice, government, legitimacy are major themes of this inquiry.
-It explores the ontological structure of human beings associating with one another, the basic phenomenon of society.
+Blurb for first edition: Freedom, value, power, justice, government, legitimacy are major themes of this inquiry.
+It explores the ontological structure of human beings sociating with one another, the basic phenomenon of society.
 We human beings strive to become who we are in an ongoing power interplay with each other.
 Thinkers called as witnesses include Plato, Aristotle, Anaximander, Protagoras, Hobbes, Descartes, Leibniz, Locke, Adam Smith, Hume, Hegel, Marx, Schopenhauer, Nietzsche, Heidegger, Schumpeter, Hayek, Carl Schmitt, Ernst Jünger, et al.

 "Classical liberalism has neglected the ontological structure of the interplay of powers in the practical realm of a plurality of wills, and thus the ontological problematic of esteem, estimation, evaluation, validation, recognition, etc. among both human beings and things.
 In short, ... it is ontologically blind to the phenomenon of whoness.
 Instead it has imagined the free individual as a subject without a social world, and then tried to derive society from a bunch of atomistic individuals."
 Chapter 12 i)